thepoly/docs/Style Guide.md

 # E
 #### early action
 In the admissions process, Early Action is used by an applicant to get an early response to their application and is nonbinding.
-RPI does not offer this type of early admission process.

 #### early decision
 In the admissions process, Early Decision is used by an applicant to identify the school they are applying to as their first choice.
 Early Decision is binding—if accepted, the applicant must go to that school.
 RPI offers both *Early Decision I* and *Early Decision II*, with *EDII* having a later due date than *EDI*.